Religious views of Adolf Hitler: Hitler on mysticism and occultism

 Corroborating the Nuremberg speech of September 6, 1938, about Hitler's view on Church's architecture (which according to Hitler was inspired from Christian mysticism, which produced "dark forces") we find a similar thought which Hitler expressed to Goebbels about the "gloomy Cathedral", where he prefers the ancient Greek and Roman temples which according to Hiler were "light, airy" in contrast to the "gloomy" Gothic Cathedrals.
-It is also important to note that Hitler forbade bombing Athens when the invaded Greece in 1941, due to his love for the ancient Greek temples/architecture, while the specifically targeted Coventry Cathedral during the Coventry Blitz:
+It is also important to note that Hitler forbade bombing Athens when the Wehrmacht invaded Greece in 1941, due to his love for the ancient Greek temples/architecture, while the Luftwaffe specifically targeted Coventry Cathedral during the Coventry Blitz:

 [The Führer] hates Christianity, because it has crippled all that is noble in humanity.
 According to Schopenhauer, Christianity and syphilis have made humanity unhappy and unfree.
-What a difference between the benevolent, smiling Zeus and the pain-wracked, crucified Christ. ...
-What a difference between a gloomy cathedral and a light, airy ancient temple. ...
+What a difference between the benevolent, smiling Zeus and the pain-wracked, crucified Christ....
+What a difference between a gloomy cathedral and a light, airy ancient temple....
 The Führer cannot relate to the Gothic mind.
 He hates gloom and brooding mysticism.
 He wants clarity, light, beauty.
 And these are the ideals of life in our time.

-According to Ron Rosenbaum, some scholars believe the young Hitler was strongly influenced, particularly in his racial views, by an abundance of occult works on the mystical superiority of the Germans, like the occult and anti-Semitic magazine Ostara, and give credence to the claim of its publisher Jörg Lanz von Liebenfels that Hitler visited him in 1909 and praised his work.
+According to Ron Rosenbaum, some scholars believe the young Hitler was strongly influenced, particularly in his racial views, by an abundance of occult works on the mystical superiority of the Germans, like the occult and antisemitic magazine Ostara, and give credence to the claim of its publisher Jörg Lanz von Liebenfels that Hitler visited him in 1909 and praised his work.
 John Toland wrote that evidence indicates Hitler was a regular reader of Ostara.
 Toland also included a poem that Hitler allegedly wrote while serving in the German Army on the Western Front in 1915.

 The seminal work on Ariosophy, The Occult Roots of Nazism by Nicholas Goodrick-Clarke, devotes its last chapter the topic of Ariosophy and Adolf Hitler.
 Not at least due to the difficulty of sources, historians disagree about the importance of Ariosophy for Hitler's religious views.
 As noted in the foreword of The Occult Roots of Nazism by Rohan Butler, Goodrick-Clarke is more cautious in assessing the influence of Lanz von Liebenfels on Hitler than Joachim Fest in his biography of Hitler.

 Comparing Hitler to Erich Ludendorff, Fest writes: "Hitler had detached himself from such affections, in which he encountered the obscurantism of his early years, Lanz v.
 Liebenfels and the Thule Society, again, long ago and had, in Mein Kampf, formulated his scathing contempt for that völkisch romanticism, which however his own cosmos of imagination preserved rudimentarily."

 Fest refers to the following passage from Mein Kampf: